oshizo/JapaneseEmbeddingEval/README.md

 | universal-sentence-encoder-multilingual-large-3 |             0.801 |        0.823 |              |           |

 [^1]: Evaluate only the first 100 queries out of 860 queries
+[^2]: According to the [model card of multilingual-e5](https://huggingface.co/intfloat/multilingual-e5-large#training-details), the training set of MIRACL is used for fine tuning, so MIRACL is not an unseen task for this model

 ## Datasets